ska-telescope/developer.skatelescope.org/src/tools/reporting-bugs.rst

 Team-level bugs (not affecting wider system or other teams) should be reported in the relevant agile team’s JIRA project, using the issue type “bug”.
 The same guidelines for reporting may be used, but of course please tailor to the needs of your team.

 Do I need to report a bug that I fixed as soon as I saw it?
 The SKA Project encourages bug fixing “on-the-fly”, i.e. without the need to enter a bug report JIRA ticket.
 However, “on-the-fly” means that any discovered bug should be fixed in the same sprint.
 If the bug will take longer to fix, or there is no time now then it should be reported.
+It should also be reported if it affects more than one team, so that all the teams know about it.

 The SKB JIRA Project also supports the reporting of incidents, by selecting the JIRA issue type of “Incident”.
 Incidents, when a bug has a more direct impact on stakeholders, should be reported in more or less the same way.
 There is more information on :doc:`Incident Management </policies/incident-management>`.